tabuckner/material-dayjs-adapter/projects/material-dayjs-adapter/README.md

 Heavily inspired by [@angular/material-moment-adapter](https://github.com/angular/components/tree/master/src/material-moment-adapter) [NPM](https://www.npmjs.com/package/@angular/material-moment-adapter).

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.14.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

-### THIS IS THE README FOR v2.x.x COMPATIBLE WITH ANGULAR 8+.
-CLICK [HERE](https://www.npmjs.com/package/@tabuckner/material-dayjs-adapter/v/1.1.0) FOR LAST ANGULAR 7 SUPPORTED VERSION.
+### THIS IS THE README FOR v3.x.x COMPATIBLE WITH ANGULAR 13+.
+- CLICK [HERE](https://www.npmjs.com/package/@tabuckner/material-dayjs-adapter/v/2.0.1) FOR LAST ANGULAR 8 SUPPORTED VERSION.
+- CLICK [HERE](https://www.npmjs.com/package/@tabuckner/material-dayjs-adapter/v/1.1.0) FOR LAST ANGULAR 7 SUPPORTED VERSION.

 ## Dependency Size Reduction
 MomentJS comes bundled with a lot of stuff that you may not need--for instance, locales.
 If you find that MaterialDayJsAdapter suits your needs well, you could see some substantial size cost savings.
 In most situations you will see a reduction of ~560kb in webpack-bundle-analyzer.